The Biblical Purpose

 Nevertheless, we must have a courageous and positive attitude.
 In the book of Habakkuk, it is written about the "Jehovah's Day expectation" like the "watchman" who looks towards the horizon.
 Jesus Christ took up this image of the watchman "keeping on the watch": "Keep on the watch, therefore, because you do not know on what day your Lord is coming" (Matthew 24:42; 25:13).
 The glorified King Jesus Christ, in the book of Revelation, made it clear that the lack of vigilance would be fatal: "Therefore, continue mindful of how you have received and how you heard, and go on keeping it, and repent.
 Certainly unless you wake up, I will come as a thief, and you will not know at all at what hour I will come upon you" (Revelation 3: 3).

-There is not certitude about the complete knowledge of "this day and this hour".
-But there is enough biblical information that allows us to be prepared and to understand in due time the "time" of the coming of King Jesus Christ, without being surprised, according to Revelation 3:3 (What do we do?).
+There is enough biblical information that allows us to be prepared and to understand in due time, the "hour" of the coming of King Jesus Christ, without being surprised, according to Revelation 3:3 (What do we do?).
 The biblical study of the current fulfillment of the prophecies helps us to understand that this Day is "rushing toward its end" (King Jesus Chirst ; The Two Kings ; Gog of Magog) .
 We must consider this expectation as an expression of God's patience: "Jehovah is not slow concerning his promise, as some people consider slowness, but he is patient with you because he does not desire anyone to be destroyed but desires all to attain to repentance" (2 Peter 3:9) (The primary teachings of the Bible).